 The Design Inputs and the Design Iterations are captured in the Architecture Design Documentation, this can be a single document or for larger projects, the Design Inputs and each Design Iteration can be captured in separate linked documents.

-The primary stakeholders in the creation of Architecture Design documents are architects, senior software engineers and project sponsors.
+The primary stakeholders in the creation of Architecture Design documents are architects, tech leads, senior software engineers and project sponsors.

 Development Specification Documentation

 The primary stakeholders for Development Specification documents are the development team/s that will build the software.
 These documents only include the option/s chosen during the Architecture Design.
 Where appropriate, more details can be added i.e. additional sequence diagrams, to aid the understanding of the development team.
 The Development Specification Document must include a link back to the Architecture Design Document for reference.

 The Architecture Description documentation, including release documentation, architecture models etc, must be updated to reflect the changes made as a result of the design process.